dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 #### You're Still In College.
 I forgive you... lulz

-I apologize if you're a lofty communist finishing your third semester at UC Boulder.
-I don't actually see any major world governments today as meeting the definition of the kind of government I'm talking about.
+Apologies to those lofty communists finishing your third semester at UC Boulder.
+IMO, there aren't any major world governments today as meeting the definition of the kind of government I'm talking about.

-As for China, I respect their ability to power itself through development from the 1950's.
+The way China to powered itself through economic development from the 1950's is impressive.
 As much as I personally disdain communism, I greatly respect China for their culture, their history and their capacity for long-term thinking.
-Sun Tzu's Art of War first inspired me years ago, as did the Tao Te Ching.
+Sun Tzu's Art of War inspired me years ago, as did the Tao Te Ching.
 Further, the economic progress in that nation has been amazing, but it also isn't pure communism.
 They've risen to become a superpower in the 21st century and they want to show the world what they've got.
 In the 19th century, events like the Opium Wars smacked China in the face and, IMO, they still feel some of that today.
 China wants to prove themselves to the world in the 21st century.

 What nation would misunderstand technology in an attempt to project censorship worldwide?
 In the wake of convergence towards Singularity